ginnox1/CanalNetworkDocs_online/Longitudinal_Design_of_Routes/LongitudinalDesignOfRoutes.md

 ### Exploring Turnouts
 [Back to ToC](#table-of-contents)

+**Since Feb2025, a new type of turnout is implemented

 This option specifically lists the relevant construction dimensions for each turnout structure found on the route.

 ![s](Images/Image%20074.png)